Azure-Samples/js-e2e-azure-function-mongodb/README.md

 ## Use the dev container or CodeSpaces

-1. Use the following linke to create your [Azure CosmosDB for MongoDB API in the Azure portal](https://ms.portal.azure.com/#create/Microsoft.DocumentDB).
+1. Use the following link to create your [Azure CosmosDB for MongoDB API in the Azure portal](https://ms.portal.azure.com/#create/Microsoft.DocumentDB).
 1. Open the project in a Visual Studio Code Dev Container or GitHub Codespace.
 1. Copy the connection string into the `./local.settings.json` file for the `CosmosDbConnectionString` property.
 1. Run the project or debug the project.